kylemontague/kylemontague.co.uk/content/authors/james-hodge/_index.md

 ---
 # Display name
-name: Ebtisam Alabdulqader
+name: James Hodge

 # Username (this should match the folder name)
 authors:
-- ebtisam-alabdulqader
+- james-hodge

 # Is this the primary user of the site?
 superuser: false